grafana/loki/docs/sources/setup/install/helm/install-microservices/_index.md

 - **QueryScheduler component** (2 replicas): Schedules queries.

 {{< admonition type="note" >}}
-We do not recommend running Microservice mode with `filesystem` storage.
+We do not recommend running in Microservice mode with `filesystem` storage.
 For the purpose of this guide, we will use MinIO as the object storage to provide a complete example.
 {{< /admonition >}}